keatura/my-ordinary-vault-md/Andefaelt/People/PCs/Hearsay.md

 - the proving can happen for various reasons
 	- different prodigies can get into fights and altercations. but generally wont kill each other

-## Friends

-##### Ukuchan Mechanic - Bolt-That-Sits-On-Desk "Bolt"
-- Roommate
-- helps Hearsay work on Bones, letting her borrow tools and learn how to work on Jacks
-- Literally just walked into Bolt's shop and dropped off Bones, they had a short talk and now Hearsay pays rent and they are roommates
-- understands that Hearsay has a bit more going on than she lets on - doesnt really care and doesnt ask
-- wants to hunt and kill the King of Rats